sunjay/turtle/docs/guide/index.md

 * **`(*)` - knowledge check**<br />
-  These exercises are usually just slight modifications of the programs seen in that section.
+  These exercises are usually just slight modifications of the programs seen in that lesson.
 They are designed to reinforce what you learned without trying to be very challenging.
 * **`(**)` - moderate**<br />
-  These exercises give you a little more of a challenge by having you write programs that test your understanding of both the current section of the guide and previous sections.
+  These exercises give you a little more of a challenge by having you write programs that test your understanding of the current lesson you're reading, and previous lessons.
 You'll get to apply what you've learned without necessarily stepping too far outside of what you've seen so far.
 * **`(***)` - challenging**<br />
   These exercises are designed to allow you to explore the turtle crate.
 We want